logo

 For television, Sylvia recently won her second Emmy Award for producing the travel series Samantha Brown’s Places To Love.
 Sylvia also earned an Emmy Award for directing the popular Discovery/Travel Channel program Great Hotels (which she also produced and co-wrote).
 She earned a fourth Emmy nomination for directing Passport To Europe and produced and directed Passport To Latin America (hosted by Samantha Brown).

 Sylvia has also produced various programs for TLC, WE, Lifetime and PBS.
 She has worked with top talent over the years including Neil Patrick Harris, Amanda Peet, Tony Danza, Ice T, Jerry Stiller, Chris Noth, and screen legends Betty White, Ben Gazzara & Rita Moreno.
+She is excited to direct Always Ask for Help: The Story of Arnie Stewart and share the true story of a Canadian legend.

 Janet Lee (Writer - Producer) is an educator, an author and global speaker on low literacy and the changes that can be made to eliminate this epidemic.
 She was also Arnie Stewart's advocate, best friend and teacher.
 Together, they started a literacy movement in Canada to raise awareness for adults with low literacy.
 The duo travelled to reach thousands of students.
 Since Arnie's passing in 2012, Janet Lee has continued as an educator specializing in literacy and content development.